ingo/ingo.github.io/_recipes/beet_soup_with_dill_cream.md

 ---
 category: Entrees
 description: This easy beet soup has a deep ruby color and sweet, earthy flavor.
-Fresh dill and Greek yogurt swirled into sour cream offer a cool, tangy contrast when spooned over the top.
-The yogurt and sour cream mixture forms a lush dill "cream" that complements the natural sweetness of the beets.
-This is a great way to highlight beets if you don't love them raw.
-Just roast, simmer then blend.
-Roasting the beets deepens their flavor while retaining moisture compared to boiling.
-Blending half the soup gives it body.
-The dill cream contrast beautifully with the earthy beets.
-  This soup lets the sweet flavor of beets shine.
 image: beet_soup_with_dill_cream.jpg
 size: 4 servings
 time: 4 hours 35 minutes
 title: Beet Soup With Dill Cream
 ---

+Fresh
+  dill and Greek yogurt swirled into sour cream offer a cool, tangy contrast when spooned over the top.

 ### Ingredients

 * `4 cups` (or more) canned low-salt chicken broth